JNK234/GenAI-from-scratch/README.md

 * Learning to debug and optimize neural networks effectively
 * Building confidence in implementing research papers

+Following are the topics covered till date:

-* Day 1: Linear Regression with Numpy
+Day 1: Linear Regression with Numpy